 The cost of a diagnostic assessment within the University is £300.

-To proceed, you should meet with a Disability Adviser who will assist you in applying for diagnostic funding from the Financial Contingency Fund or give you advice on how to pay for the assessment in full if you are unlikely to be eligible for the FCF.
+To proceed, you should meet with a Disability Adviser who will assist you in applying for diagnostic funding from the Financial Contingency Fund or give you advice on how to pay for the assessment in full if you are unlikely to be eligible for the Hardship Fund.
 You can make an appointment to meet with a Disability Adviser at Student Services Reception or via the online appointment booking system.

 This fund is means-tested, i.e. an evaluation of your income against your expenditure will be made to determine if you are eligible for financial support.
 If you are not eligible for this financial support, you may have to cover the cost of the diagnostic assessment yourself.